Accelerated Zeroth-Order and First-Order Momentum Methods from Mini to Minimax Optimization: Convergence Analysis

 \subsubsection{Convergence Analysis of Acc-ZOM Algorithm for Unconstrained Mini-Optimization}

-In this subsection, we study the convergence properties of our Acc-ZOM algorithm for solving the black-box mini-optimization problem \eqref{eq:1} with \textbf{unconstrained variable}, i.e., $\mathcal{X}= \mathbb{R}^d$.
-The following convergence analysis builds on the common metric $\mathbb{E}\|\nabla f(x)\|$ used in nonconvex optimization \citep{fang2018spider,ji2019improved}.
+In this subsection, we study the convergence properties of our Acc-ZOM algorithm for solving the \textbf{unconstrained} problem \eqref{eq:1}, i.e., $\mathcal{X}= \mathbb{R}^d$.
+The following convergence analysis builds on the common metric $\mathbb{E}\|\nabla f(x)\|$ used in nonconvex optimization \citep{ji2019improved}.
 The related proofs of these convergence analysis are provided in Appendix \ref{Appendix:A2}.

 \begin{theorem} Suppose the sequence $\{x_t\}_{t=1}^T$ be generated from Algorithm \ref{alg:1}.
 When $\mathcal{X}=\mathbb{R}^d$, and let $\eta_t = \frac{k}{(m+t)^{1/3}}$ for all $t\geq 0$, $0< \gamma \leq \min\big(\frac{m^{1/3}}{2Lk},\frac{1}{2\sqrt{6d}L}\big)$, $c\geq \frac{2}{3k^3} + \frac{5}{4}$, $k>0$, $m\geq \max\big(2, k^3, (ck)^3\big)$ and $0<\mu \leq \frac{1}{d(m+T)^{2/3}}$, we have